shadowbattalion/TrentGlobalProject1/README.md

  - Able to monitor and get data of car parks before starting the journey so that they know where to park once they reach the location.
  - Able to find the next best location to park if the intended car park is full.
 	 - Let's say the user have reached the location and the car park he intended to go happens to be full, he can check the app to find the next best location to park his vehicle without wasting time searching for it.
+	 - Target Audiences: Drivers, especially car, lorry and motorbike drivers, as the API cater only to the three types of vehicles.

 <ins>Motivation</ins>